Lipschitz bijections between boolean functions: Bijections from to a random

-The following claim shows that, with probability tending to 1, no block $B \in \mathcal{B}$ has an imbalance much more than $n^{21}$.
+The following claim shows that, with probability tending to 1, no block $B \in \mathcal{B}$ has an imbalance much more than $n^{\vara/2}$.

-\begin{claim} With probability tending to 1, none of the sets $B \in \mathcal{B}$ have an imbalance of more than $n^{22}$. \end{claim} \begin{proof} Say that a block $B$ is \emph{bad} under a function $f$ if $B$ has an imbalance between the number of 1s and 0s of $f$ greater than $n^{22}$.
+\begin{claim} Provided that $b > 1/2$, with probability tending to 1, none of the sets $B \in \mathcal{B}$ have an imbalance of more than $n^{\vara/2 + \varb}$. \end{claim} \begin{proof} Say that a block $B$ is \emph{bad} under a function $f$ if $B$ has an imbalance greater than $n^{\vara/2 + \varb}$.
 Let $g: \{0,1\}^n \to \{0,1\}$ be a random boolean function where $g(x)$ is chosen independently and uniformly at random for each $x \in \{0,1\}^n$.
 Then the probability that $B$ is bad under $f$ is the same as the probability that $B$ is bad under $g$ conditioned on the event that $g$ is balanced, so